 Inserts one or more objects into the table Name.
-If there already exists an object with the same key as some of the given objects the table is not updated and false is returned, otherwise the objects are inserted and true returned.
+If there already exists some object with a key matching the key of any of the given objects the table is not updated and false is returned, otherwise the objects are inserted and true returned.